ferminLR/snake/README.md

 ## About

-This is a simple Snake web game developed to apply to the Recurse Center
+This is a simple Snake web game developed to apply to the Recurse Center.

+You can play it in http://ferminlr.github.io/snake/